What If I Test Positive?

 If you don’t feel comfortable speaking to your current or regular doctor, there’s no reason why you can’t switch to a different healthcare provider.
 After all, it’s your health and you should feel safe and assured with who you open up to.

-Start treatment straight away
+Start treatment for HIV straight away

 You may have heard that HIV treatments can be a hassle to take and have bad side effects.
 In the past, that was the experience for many people but it’s much less the case these days.
 The variety of new treatments that are available today are far more effective against HIV, far better tolerated and pose minimal side effects.